 The main reason as to why websites have a cookie consent banner is because they are required by law to have one.
 The following privacy laws require websites to obtain consent to the use of cookies and tracking technologies that are not strictly necessary to the operation of the website:

-- California Consumer Privacy Act (CCPA): requires websites that sell personal information to provide users with a means to opt out of such sales.
+• California Privacy Rights Act (CPRA): requires websites that sell personal information to provide users with a means to opt out of such sales.
 This is usually done through the cookie consent banner that asks users whether they would like to opt out of sales of their personal information.
-CCPA applies to for-profit entities that collect and process the personal information of California consumers, that do business in California and that meet one of the following thresholds:
+CPRA applies to for-profit entities that collect and process the personal information of California consumers, that do business in California and that meet one of the following thresholds:

-- Personal Information Protection and Electronic Documents Act (PIPEDA): this Canadian privacy law requires website users to consent prior to the collection of personal data, which can be defined as the data that is collected through cookies and other tracking technologies.
+• Personal Information Protection and Electronic Documents Act (PIPEDA): this Canadian privacy law requires website users to consent prior to the collection of personal data, which can be the data that is collected through cookies and other tracking technologies (e.g. IP addresses).
 PIPEDA applies to private companies across Canada that collect, use or disclose personal information in the course of a commercial activity.
 In addition, PIPEDA can also apply to businesses outside of Canada if they collect the personal information of Canadians in the course of a commercial activity.

 If any of the above privacy laws apply to you, then you need to obtain consent for the use of cookies on your website through a cookie consent banner.